Ayomikuolatunji/paddle-frontend-assessment/README.md

 1, Axios: I make use axios to make http request that fetch the github profiles data.
 Axios site to know more https://axios-http.com/docs/intro

-2, React Icons: All the icons I use throughout the building process comes from that package.React icons main website https://react-icons.github.io/react-icons/
+2, React Icons: All the icons I use throughout the building process comes from react icons package.React icons main website https://react-icons.github.io/react-icons/

 3, Ant Design: Antd provide reuseable component such as button, input text, textarea, .etc.
 See more about antd https://ant.design/